We/Books so that you DIY

 By the end of this year, I will have created a web/ook platform to share the learnings along the years.

-As I dont expect people to have the patience to get value by reading from these 300+ posts - Im destilling that into 20/30 pages ebooks.
+As I dont expect people to have the patience to get any value by reading from these 300+ posts - Im destilling that into 20/30 pages ebooks.

 The aim is to enhance the DIY offer, for people that are not ready for the DWY one.